kotAPI/computer-science-glossary/README.md

 throughput is the rate at which a system can finish processes.

 Caching is a general problem-solving approach that provides a much more flexible way of dealing with certain resource tradeoffs.

+Interface is an abstraction that manages complexity by defining how to interact with a process while hiding how the process actually gets done.